adallon/ocaml-piet/README.md

 which can be helpful to debug a Piet program.
 See options with --help

+For now, this tool only interpretes png files.

 ## Installation
 It is recommended to install the dependencies through opam with the following command:
 ```